digital-work-lab/open-source-project/docs/pedagogy.md

 The project culminates in a final code review, where students’ contributions are integrated into the larger open-source project, emphasizing the value of their collaborative efforts and technical growth.
 This hands-on experience enables students to not only gain practical skills but also develop a mindset oriented towards problem solving, continuous learning and community-driven improvement.

+## Objectives

+The teaching objectives are stated in the [syllabus/learning objectives](syllabus.html#goal-and-learning-objectives).

+## Approach

+The teaching approach is summarized in [syllabus/teaching approach](syllabus.html#teaching-approach).

 ## Implementation

 ![Pedagogical concept](../assets/pedagogical-concept.png)